Caitlin-Sykes/Character-Creator/readme.md

     - Some of Adam's of JS skills

 # To run:
-    - run npm run start
+    - run npm run start, any neccessary packages will build automatically.
+    - to make changes to the js, run "npm run watch" which will monitor the tailwind.

 # With thanks to:
     🔴 Adam, for helping explain JavaScript to me and debug my Tailwind and make improvements. 🔴